CougarWeb is temporarily unavailable. More

 For detailed information, download our Basic English brochure.

-In addition to the Basic English series of courses, we also offer courses on writing, conversation, and punctuation.
+In addition to the Basic English series of courses, we also offer courses that specifically focus on writing, conversation, and punctuation.

 Planning a vacation or extended stay in a foreign country?
 Perhaps you are going on a work-and-witness trip.
 Or maybe you just want to learn enough Spanish to carry on a conversation with friends or acquaintances.